stream-project/WP1R/Hybrid_data/README.md

 ## store_to_graph
     1. Contains python script to store generated rdf files into the graph database.

+   Go the graph database instance to see the files in it "http://194.95.157.29:7201/"

 ## Query
-    1. Contains script to query the rdf files store in th egraph database.
+    1. Contains script to query the rdf files store in the graph database.
+    2. We can also see the result of the query inside this folder.

 ## We have used jenkins pipeline for the above steps, our pipeline will transform the database tables into csv and then will create rdf transformations of those csv file, will store it into the graph databse and will query the rdf files stored in the database.
 We have created four jobs for that, one job for each step.
     1. In the Jobs folder, there are config files for each job.

-# Steps to run jenkins jobs:
+## Steps to create jenkins jobs:
      1. Install jenkins and create four freestyle jobs:
             - db_to_csv
             - rdf_map